 from our download

-Detailed instructions depend on you platform and are provided in this section.
+Detailed instructions depend on your platform and are provided

 - Install and start a MongoDB database server 4.0 or later (as